 Professor Brian Cox

-Professor Brian Cox - Horizons Tour Wednesday 20th October 2021
+Professor Brian Cox - Horizons A 21st Century Space Odyssey

 Horizons.
-A 2021 Space Odyssey with Professor Brian Cox to take audiences on a dazzling cinematic journey and will be stopping off at the Sheffield Arena on Wednesday 20 October 2021.
+A 21st Century Space Odyssey with Professor Brian Cox to take audiences on a dazzling cinematic journey and will be stopping off at the Sheffield Arena on Friday 16 September 2022 rescheduled from Wednesday 20 October 2021.